 The service unit is 15 minutes and is reimbursed at a flat rate.
-(See Appendix E for Rate and Billing Code information).
-Day Habilitation services may be provided one or more hours per day, not to exceed eight hours per day or 2,080 hours per recipient per Plan of Care year.
+(See Appendix E for Rate and Billing Code information.)
+Day Habilitation services may be provided one or more hours per day, not to exceed eight hours per day or 2,080 hours per recipient per POC year.

-The provider may only bill for transportation for the date(s) which the recipient received Day Habilitation services as indicated in the approved Plan of Care.
+The provider may only bill for transportation for the date(s) which the recipient received Day Habilitation services as indicated in the approved POC.